 While a longer cord might seem more convenient, it comes with a trade-off.
 The longer the cord, the greater the electrical resistance, which can lead to a “voltage drop.”
 This means less power reaches your appliance, potentially causing it to run inefficiently or even damage its motor.

-How to Choose the Right Outdoors Extension Cord
+How to Choose the Right Outdoor Extension Cord

-Selecting the perfect outdoors extension cord isn’t complicated once you know what to look for.
+Selecting the perfect outdoor extension cord isn’t complicated once you know what to look for.
 Here’s a simple checklist:

 - Check for “Outdoor Use” Rating: This is non-negotiable.
 Look for “W” or “W-A” on the cord or packaging, indicating it’s weather-resistant.
 Never use an indoor-rated cord outside, even for temporary tasks.
 Indoor cords lack the robust insulation to handle moisture, temperature changes, and UV exposure, posing serious shock and fire risks.